S-MARC: Causal Streaming Reasoning for Full-Duplex Conversational Behavior Modeling: ConversationGoT-120h

+A conversational behavior state consists of a low-level interaction behavior and a high-level communicative function.
+All conversational behavior states are generated under strictly causal inputs.
+At time $t$, the annotation model only accesses information available up to $t$, ensuring that no future events or external information leak into the current behavior-state decision.

-\paragraph{Speech Acts Definition} Low speech acts: \textbf{Backchannel}: the speaker changes, but the turn ownership does not change (brief acknowledgment or agreement followed by returning to the prior topic). \textbf{Interruption}: the speaker changes, and the turn ownership keeps changing rapidly within a short time (both sides speak simultaneously and try to take the turn). \textbf{Turn-taking}: the speaker changes, and the turn ownership changes normally (a smooth turn transition). \textbf{Continuation}: the speaker does not change.
+\paragraph{Low-Level Interaction Behaviors.} \begin{itemize} \item \textbf{Silence}: no active speech is produced by either speaker during the current time segment. \item \textbf{Backchannel}: the speaker changes, but turn ownership does not change, such as a brief acknowledgment or agreement followed by a return to the prior speaker or topic. \item \textbf{Interruption}: the speaker changes and turn ownership changes rapidly within a short time, often involving overlap or both speakers attempting to take the turn. \item \textbf{Turn-taking}: the speaker changes and turn ownership changes normally, corresponding to a smooth turn transition. \item \textbf{Continuation}: the speaker does not change and continues the current turn. \end{itemize}